-National Prison and Sentencing Consultants, Inc., NPSC, is a nationally known and widely acclaimed prison and sentencing consulting, research and investigative firm that assists federal and state offendersm inmates and their attorneys with all aspects of potential criminal sentencing as well as matters dealing with the Federal Bureau of Prisons.
+National Prison and Sentencing Consultants, Inc., NPSC, is a nationally known and widely acclaimed prison and sentencing consulting, research and investigative firm that assists federal and state offenders and inmates and their attorneys with all aspects of potential criminal sentencing as well as matters dealing with the Federal Bureau of Prisons.
 We have built a national clientele and offer our services throughout the United States investigating, preparing and implementing sentence reduction strategies.
 We also assist white-collar offenders with prison reduction strategies and preparing for a term of incarceration.
 We specialize in federal prison sentencing but work in many states as well.

 At NPSC, we believe that prison should be a last resort rather than a first option.